-Hilary Clinton and Family Life
+Hillary Clinton and Family Life

 He met his wife while attending college at Yale.
 He has often stated he was impressed with her political views, her ability to communicate, and her motivation.
 The couple met in 1971 and married in 1975.
 The couple resided in Arkansas upon completing law school.

 They relocated to Texas and California for periods of time.
 This allowed them both to work on different political campaigns at the time.
-Their only child, Chelsea, was born in 1980.
-Hilary Clinton has also had a lengthy political career herself.
+Their only child, Chelsea Clinton, was born in 1980.
+Hillary Clinton has also had a lengthy political career herself.
 She was been a Senator and Secretary of State.
 She has twice tried to take the office of President herself.
 The first run was in the Democratic Party when she lost to future President Barrack Obama.
 The second was when she lost the election to Donald Trump.